The Children's Kisei (こども棋聖戦) is a Japanese children's amateur tournament began in 2011. It is an open (that is, mixed gender) event.

-In the 11th (2021) edition, a girl reached the final of the Lower Elementary School tournament for the first time, the 3rd grader Nakano or Nonaka Yuki of Saitama.
+In the 11th (2021) edition, a girl reached the final of the Lower Elementary School tournament for the first time, the 3rd grader Nonaka Yuki of Saitama.
 For more information about Yuki, see this L19 post by Fairbairn, and his corrected version of events at the bottom of this article.

 The winners of both divisions are listed on the Japanese Wikipedia page, currently up to 2018.